Advertiser and Editorial Disclosures

 Rules

-The only restrictions are related to the investment options, such as hedge funds and private equity, that accredited investors can take advantage of that non-accredited investors cannot invest in.
+Achieving accredited investor status is an official designation that requires meeting specific criteria.
+The only restrictions are related to the investment options, such as hedge funds and private equity, that accredited investors can take advantage of, but non-accredited investors cannot invest in.

 Why become an accredited investor

-Real estate crowdfunding, for example, gives accredited investors close control over how their money is used to invest in real estate where investing in a REIT affords much less control.
+Real estate crowdfunding, for example, gives accredited investors close control over how their money is used to invest in real estate, whereas investing in a REIT affords much less control.
+In these deals, investors can choose specific types of property, such as commercial or multi-family properties, to invest in.
+The success of these investments often depends on the sponsor or syndicator managing the property and overseeing the project, making their experience and management skills crucial for investment outcomes.
 This gives accredited investors more power to direct their investment, which can help them earn higher returns (or make them lose more money).

 The accredited investor rule is designed to help protect regular investors from investing in complex investments.